DeRon Jenkins: Tennessee Titans

+Carolina Panthers

+On March 18, 2002, Jenkins signed with the Carolina Panthers.
+He was released on September 1.

 Austin Wranglers

 After spending three years out of football he signed with the Austin Wranglers of the Arena Football League in 2004.
 He spent one season for the Wranglers, recording 54 tackles and two interceptions.

 Nashville Kats

-Before the 2005 season he signed with the Nashville Kats.
+Before the 2005 season, Jenkins signed with the Nashville Kats.
 He spent two seasons with the Kats recording 84 tackles and four interceptions.

+NFL career statistics

 Post-football

 Jenkins is a licensed general contractor who has been renovating houses throughout Nashville and Atlanta.
 He is a co-host with real estate broker Page Turner on HGTV's Flip or Flop Nashville which premiered in January 2018.